Dropping Standardized Testing for Admissions Trades Off Information and Access: Introduction

-These discussions primarily center on highly selective institutions and their efforts to shape the student body through the admissions process.\footnote{Most schools are not selective, accepting most applicants.
-The admissions considerations of these schools differ substantially from those of more selective institutions~\citep{selingo2020whogetsin}.} These schools promise great opportunities to their students, but -- due to perceived capacity constraints -- limit their acceptances to students that they deem to have high potential in academics, athletics, creative endeavors, or leadership and service~\citep{espenshade2013no}.
-They typically attempt to identify these students through a combination of standardized tests, high school grades, letters of recommendation, personal essays, and extracurricular activities~\citep{espenshade2013no,zwick2002fair}.
+These discussions primarily center on highly selective institutions and their efforts to shape the student body through the admissions process.\footnote{ We analyze settings in which the capacity constraint for a school means that they must be selective about the students that they admit, i.e., that the school can accept less than half its applicants.
+While most students do not attend such colleges in the United States, selective college admissions are the subject of considerable academic study, partially due to their importance in improving downstream outcomes for the students who do attend them \citep{missingoneoffscollegeundermatching, bleemer2022affirmative, chetty2023diversifying, tomkins2023showing, grossman2024disparate}.
+Most schools are not selective, accepting most applicants.
+The admissions considerations of these schools differ substantially from those of more selective institutions~\citep{selingo2020whogetsin}.
+Modeling nonselective admissions for schools who accept the vast majority of their applicants would require specifying objective functions for how the school trades off class size with academic merit, diversity, and other desiderata of the admitted class; in practice, many schools accept all students who meet a minimum academic requirement such as high school graduation.
+More generally, given such an objective function trading off class size, results similar to ours may hold; for example, our model can be viewed as analyzing one extreme of such a model in which the admitted class size is an exact equality constraint.} These schools promise great opportunities to their students, but---due to perceived capacity constraints---limit their acceptances to students that they deem to have high potential in academics, athletics, creative endeavors, or leadership and service~\citep{espenshade2013no}.
+They typically attempt to identify these students through a combination of standardized tests, high school grades, letters of recommendation, personal essays, and extracurricular activities~\citep{zwick2002fair,espenshade2013no}.